How Can You Spot a Great cult classic movies?

 • Did I feel like I had found something that not everyone knows about?

-If you answer yes to four or more of these questions, you have likely found a film with real staying power.
-Whether or not the broader world agrees yet is a separate question.
+If you answer yes to four or more of these, you have likely found a film with real staying power.
+Whether the broader world agrees yet is a separate question.

-Once you have found a film worth talking about, these communities are the right places to take the conversation:
+Once you have found a film worth talking about, these are the best places to continue the conversation:

 • Letterboxd is the most film-specific platform available.
-It functions as a social network built entirely around film logging, lists, and reviews.
-Searching a film’s title on Letterboxd reveals how many people have watched it, what they thought, and who is actively maintaining lists built around it.
+It functions as a social network built around film logging, lists, and reviews.
+Searching a film’s title on Letterboxd reveals how many people have watched it, what they thought, and who is curating lists around it.

-• Reddit’s r/TrueFilm focuses on serious film discussion and frequently features threads on cult and obscure titles. r/horror runs similar conversations for genre films specifically.
+• Reddit’s r/TrueFilm focuses on serious film discussion and frequently features threads on cult and obscure titles. r/horror runs similar conversations for genre films.

 • The Criterion Collection’s website publishes essays, interviews, and archival materials for films in its collection, many of which are foundational cult titles.